cjratcliff/ml-compiled/docs/gaussian_processes.rst

 ---------
 Pseudocode to sample from a Gaussian process:

-1. Decide on a vector of inputs :math:`x` for which we want to compute :math:`f(x)`, where :math:`f` has been sampled from the Gaussian process.
+1. Decide on a vector of inputs :math:`x` for which we want to compute :math:`f(x)`, where :math:`f` is some function which we will sample from the Gaussian process.
 2. Compute :math:`K = k(x,x)`.
 3. Perform `Cholesky decomposition <https://ml-compiled.readthedocs.io/en/latest/linear_algebra.html#cholesky-decomposition>`_ on :math:`K`, yielding a lower triangular matrix :math:`L`.
 4. Sample a vector of numbers from a standard Gaussian distribution.